luoijin/Intelligent-document-processing-and-fraud-detection-engine/README.md

 - No authentication on the API — not production-secure as-is.
 - `OCR_ENGINE` env var is not yet wired to a real engine switch; Tesseract is currently hardcoded.
-- Phase 1 and Phase 2 exit criteria have been validated against synthetic sample receipts, not the real SROIE dataset (manual authenticated download not available in this environment).
+- Phase 1 and Phase 2 exit criteria have been validated against synthetic sample receipts, not the real SROIE dataset (manual authenticated download not available in the environment those phases were built in).
 Baseline field-level accuracy (100% on synthetic data — see `experiments.csv`) should not be read as a realistic estimate for real, noisy receipt photos.
+Phase 3, by contrast, was trained and evaluated on real SROIE data — see `CHANGELOG_PHASE3.md`.
+- Phase 3's fine-tuned model is trained and evaluated but not yet wired into the served API — `/v1/extraction/baseline` still runs the Phase 2 rule-based extractor.
+Serving the trained model is a Phase 5+ integration task, not yet done.
+- Phase 3's validation set (93 samples) is slightly below the 100-300 document minimum `docs/02-DATA-STRATEGY.md` §3 calls usable; treat the 0.832 F1 as a solid but not maximally precise generalization estimate — see `CHANGELOG_PHASE3.md` for the trade-off considered.
 - The baseline extractor's `currency` field is always `null` — no currency-symbol/code detection is implemented.
 - `merchant_name` extraction uses topmost-line position only (Tesseract exposes no font-size signal), not true visual "largest text block" as the plan describes.
 - No file-size limit on uploads yet.